 Our U.S. insurance subsidiaries are required to report their results of operations and financial position to state authorities on the basis of statutory accounting practices prescribed or permitted by such authorities and the National Association of Insurance Commissioners ("NAIC"), which is a comprehensive basis of accounting other than U.S. GAAP.
 Prescribed statutory accounting practices include a variety of publications of the NAIC, as well as state laws, regulations and general administrative rules.
 Permitted statutory accounting practices encompass all accounting practices not so prescribed.
 The Company's principal life insurance company, Primerica Life, prepares its statutory financial statements on the basis of accounting practices prescribed or permitted by the NAIC and the Tennessee Department of Commerce and Insurance ("Tennessee DOCI") and includes the statutory financial statements of its wholly owned insurance subsidiaries, NBLIC, Peach Re, and Vidalia Re.
-Prior to Primerica Life's re-domestication to Tennessee in December 2017, Primeria Life prepared its statutory financial statements on the basis of accounting practices prescribed or permitted by the NAIC and Massachusetts Division of Insurance.
 NBLIC's statutory financial statements are prepared on the basis of accounting practices prescribed or permitted by the NAIC and the New York State Department of Financial Services, while the statutory financial statements of Peach Re and Vidalia Re are prepared on the basis of accounting practices prescribed or permitted by the NAIC or the Vermont Department of Financial Regulation ("Vermont DOI").
 Our U.S. insurance subsidiaries' ability to pay dividends to their parent is subject to and limited by the various laws and regulations of their respective states.
-There are no regulatory restrictions on the ability of the Parent Company to pay dividends (other than limitations under the Delaware General Corporation Code that provide that dividends on common stock shall be declared by the Board of Directors out of surplus or, if there is no surplus, out of net profits for the fiscal year in which the dividend is declared and/or the preceding prior fiscal year).
+There are no regulatory restrictions on the ability of the Parent Company to pay dividends (other than limitations under the Delaware General Corporation Law that provide that dividends on common stock shall be declared by the Board of Directors out of surplus or, if there is no surplus, out of net profits for the fiscal year in which the dividend is declared and/or the preceding prior fiscal year).

 Primerica Life's statutory ordinary dividend capacity is based on the greater of: (1) the previous year's statutory net gain from operations (excluding pro rata distributions of any class of the insurer's own securities) or (2) 10% of the previous year-end statutory surplus (net of capital stock).
 Dividends that, together with the amount of other distributions or dividends made within the preceding 12 months, exceed this statutory limitation are referred to as extraordinary dividends and require advance notice to the Tennessee DOCI, and are subject to potential disapproval.
-Dividends paid from other than statutory unassigned surplus require approval of the commissioner of the Tennessee DOCI.
+Dividends paid from other than statutory unassigned surplus require approval of the commissioner of the Tennessee DOCI

-Primerica Life's statutory capital and surplus and statutory unassigned surplus at December 31, 2017 and 2016 were approximately as follows:
+Primerica Life's statutory capital and surplus and statutory unassigned surplus as of December 31, 2018 and 2017 were as follows:

-December 31,
+December 31, 201 0 De Cember 31, 2017

-2017

-(In thousands)
+(In thous ands)

-Statutory capital and surplus \$ 598,001 \$ 572,748
+Statutory capital and surplus \$ 6 74,165 \$ 598,001

-Statutory unassigned surplus 50,299 41,569
+Statutory unassigned surplus 1 76,463 50.299

-Primerica Life's statutory net gain from operations was approximately \$398.8 million, \$392.4 million and \$436.3 in 2017, 2016 and 2015, respectively.
-Primerica Life made no pro rata distributions of any class of its own securities during 2017.
-During 2017, Primerica Life paid ordinary dividends of \$138.0 million to the Parent Company.
-As of January 1, 2018, the amount of dividends Primerica Life could pay from statutory unassigned surplus without prior approval of the commissioner of the Tennessee DOCI was approximately \$50.3 million, which is prescribed by the amount of statutory unassigned surplus on that date.
+Primerica Life's statutory net gain from operations was \$547.9 million, \$398.8 million and \$392.4 in 2018, 2017 and 2016, respectively.
+Primerica Life made no pro rata distributions of any class of its own securities during 2018.
+During 2018, Primerica Life paid ordinary dividends of \$150.0 million to the Parent Company.
+During 2018, Primerica Life also paid an ordinary distribution of \$50.0 million to the Parent Company from gross paid-in and contributed surplus.
+As of January 1, 2019, the amount of dividends Primerica Life could pay from statutory unassigned surplus without prior approval of the commissioner of the Tennessee DOCI was \$176.5 million, which is prescribed by the amount of statutory unassigned surplus on that date.